eerimoq/nala/examples/mock_struct_member_out_copy/README.rst

 About
 =====

-An example of how to assert a single member in a struct pointer parameter passed to a mocked function.
+An example of how to copy a single member in a struct pointer parameter passed to a mocked function.

 Build and run